MahmoudYousif1/Updated-Portfolio/README.md

 This component displays information about the individual or entity the portfolio is representing.
 It typically includes a brief biography and any relevant personal or professional details.

-### `Contact.jsx`

-Handles user interactions for contacting through the portfolio, such as forms to submit inquiries or links to social media.

 ### `Footer.jsx`

 Displays footer information, including copyright notices and links to other important sections of the portfolio.